noradroid/obsidian-git-integration/README.md

 - initialise repository
 - specify remote url
 - add and commit all files aside from gitignore
-- pull and push (sync) with remote repository
+- push to remote repository

 ### Initialise the repository